EnterpriseDB/tpa/docs/src/architecture-BDR-Always-ON.md

 ### Overview of configuration options

-An example invocation of `tpaexec configure` for this architecture is shown below.
+This example shows an invocation of `tpaexec configure` for this architecture:

 ```shell
 tpaexec configure ~/clusters/bdr \